basilanazer/group-6-miniproject-gectfma/README.md

 - **Feedback on Complaints:** Declined complaints are communicated back to the complainant with reasons for the decline.
 - **Visibility:** All complaints are accessible to HODs, the sergeant, and the principal.

+( screenshots are in the documents folder )

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.